trychlos/pwix-roles/README.md

     The application should take care of **not** remove all roles for the currently logged-in user.

+- `Roles.removeUserAssignmentsForRoles( roles, opts )`

+    Remove all currently defined assignements for the specified role(s).

+    On the client, this function returns a Promise which eventually resolves to the result.

+    On the server, this function returns a Boolean result, which is `true` if all assignements have been successfully deleted for the role(s).

+    The application should take care of **not** remove all roles for the currently logged-in user.

 - `Roles.userIsInRoles( user, roles )`

 Whether the specified user has at least one the specified roles.